-A.C.
-POWER/BATTERY CHARGER LIGHT
+BATTERY CHARGER/A.C.
+POWER ON LIGHT

-This is on whenever the unit is plugged into an A.C. power outlet.
+This LED is on whenever the unit is plugged into an A.C. power outlet or is receiving alternate D.C. input (ALTDCIN).
 It also indicates that the battery is being charged if the battery is connected.